 Vestibular Rehabilitation Therapy

-Vestibular rehabilitation therapy (VRT) treats vestibular disorders or symptoms, characterized by dizziness, vertigo and trouble with balance and vision.
-These symptoms can also result in nausea, fatigue and lack of concentration.
+Vestibular rehabilitation therapy (VRT) treats vestibular disorders or symptoms, characterized by dizziness, vertigo, and trouble with balance and vision.
+These symptoms can also result in nausea, fatigue, and lack of concentration.

 The ultimate goal of vestibular rehabilitation therapy is to reduce vertigo, dizziness, gaze instability, poor balance, and dangerous falls.
 Approximately 40% of adults over age 40 experience some form of dizziness.
 Additionally, for patients over 75 years of age, dizziness is the number one reason for visiting a physician.
 Dizziness is a significant risk factor for falls, and falls are estimated to be the leading cause of serious injury and death in people over 65.